WARNING: These are summaries, not reviews, and may contain story spoilers.

 Canonical Characters: Sherlock Holmes; Dr. Watson; Athelney Jones

-Historical Characters: (Henry VIII; The Venerable Bede; Edward VII)
+Historical Figures: (Henry VIII; The Venerable Bede; Edward VII)

 Other Characters: Sybil Carter; Harold, the 14th Earl of Maltree; Jonathan Devers